DataTalksClub/datatalksclub.github.io/_podcast/s15e03-llms-for-everyone.md

     now.
 It's ever-changing.
   sec: 386
   time: '6:26'
-  who: Meryam
+  who: Meryem
-- header: How Meryam became interested in LLMs
+- header: How Meryem became interested in LLMs
 - line: I know we're kind of late to the party in terms of speaking about the LLM because, as I mentioned at the beginning, this is actually our first event ever about LLMs (where we explicitly talk about them).
 LLMs are large language models,